kamwoh/DeepIPR/README.md

 Most of the datasets will be automatically downloaded except `trigger set` data.

-To download default trigger-set, refer to https://github.com/adiyoss/WatermarkNN
+To download the default trigger-set, please refer to https://github.com/adiyoss/WatermarkNN

-Refer to `dataset.py` to see how data are loaded.
+Also, please refer to `dataset.py` to understand how data are loaded.

 ## Attack

-`passport_attack_1.py`, `passport_attack_2.py`, and `passport_attack_3.py` are scripts to run fake attack 1, 2, 3 as mentioned in the paper.
+`passport_attack_1.py`, `passport_attack_2.py`, and `passport_attack_3.py` are scripts to run fake attack 1, 2 and 3 as mentioned in our paper.

-The scripts should be easy to run, refer to `--help` on how to setup the arguments.
+Please refer to `--help` on how to setup the arguments.

-## How to embed passport & signature into desired layer
+## How to embed passport & signature into a desired layer

 All passport configs are stored in `passport_configs/`

 To set a passport layer for Alexnet or ResNet18, simply changing `false` to `true` or a `string`.

-If using `string` as signature, please make sure the length of string is less than number of channels in the specific layer.
+If using `string` as a signature, please make sure that the length of the string is less than the number of channels in the specific layer.

 For example, a layer with 256 channels, maximum 256-bit === 32 ascii characters are allowed.
-If the signature is less than 32 characters, then the rest of the bits will be set randomly.
+If the signature is less than 32 characters, the remaining bits will be set randomly.

-The example below is AlexNet with last 3 layers as passport layer to embed random signature into 4th and 5th layer and embed `this is my signature` into last layer.
+The example below is AlexNet with last 3 layers as the passport layer to embed random signature into 4th and 5th layer and embed `this is my signature` into last layer.

 ```
 {